The ProForm 550R Rower has a unique design that would look great in any home gym.

 The ProForm 550R Rower is sold under the model # PFRW3814.
 It is also sold under the name ProForm R600 Rower in other countries.

-1. Resistance Type
+Resistance

 Resistance Type

 The ProForm 550R Rower (PFRW3814) is an air resistance rowing machine.
+With air resistance, the faster you row, the heavier the rowing motion will feel.

 The faster you spin the flywheel, the more air is brought into the housing and the more resistance is created.

 Air resistance rowers, like water rowers, will automatically adjust the resistance to the speed at which you row.
-To feel more resistance just row faster and to feel less resistance just row slower.
+To feel more resistance, just row faster and to feel less resistance just row slower.

-That is why we call it “variable” resistance.
-Other rowing machines like magnetic and hydraulic-piston require a user to turn a knob to adjust the resistance higher or lower.
-This is call “adjustable” resistance.
+Magnetic and hydraulic-piston rowing machines are in the “adjustable” resistance category because they require a user to turn a knob to adjust the resistance higher or lower.
 You can read a more in-depth resistance article here.

 Resistance Benefits

-Damper Settings
+Inertia-Enhanced Flywheel and Damper Settings

 Setting the lever all the way down will allow less airflow and create the feeling of a “lighter boat”.
 This will feel like “less resistance”.